zagortenay333/metla/readme.md

      like sparse conditional constants propagation, as well as a register allocator from the linear-scan family.
   3. An incomplete x64 backend that doesn't support floats.

+The project is written in gnu23, so it will require a somewhat newer version of gcc or clang.